 Clinical psychologist and author, Willard F. Harley, Jr., observed, "People who seek help from marriage counselors usually assume that the goal of therapy is saving the marriage.
 Unfortunately, most marital therapists are specifically trained to be non-directive or neutral.
 They see themselves as someone couples can talk to, but not someone who will coach them into changes that will ultimately save their marriage."
 Yet the

 evidence suggests that if marriage counseling does not incorporate the goal of relationship improvement, the likelihood of a divorce increases substantially.

-Lesson to be Learned: Those seeking third-party help to resolve marital conflict should learn the philosophy and role this person intends to play before committing to this individual's process.
-Does he or she have the tools, training, and orientation to give your marriage every chance to survive and thrive?
-If no goal of reconciliation exists at the beginning of the process, disappointment will more likely be experienced in the end.
+Lesson to be Learned: Those seeking third-party help to resolve marital conflict should learn the approach this individual has and the role he or she intends to play before committing to his or her process.
+Is he or she willing to fight for the preservation of your marriage?
+Is he or she willing to help the two of you engage in dialogue and activities that will cause your relationship to thrive?
+If there is no explicit goal of rebuilding the relationship at the beginning of the process, disappointment will more likely be experienced at the end.
 Such was the case for Stephanie and Max.
-They divorced.
+They ended up getting divorced.

-Dr. Newberger is a conflict resolution practitioner with a Ph.D. in Conflict Analysis and Resolution and the architect of the “Reconciliation Model of Peacemaking.”
+Dr. Newberger is a goal-oriented, conflict resolution practitioner.
+He holds a Ph.D. in Conflict Analysis and Resolution and is the architect of the “Reconciliation Model of Peacemaking.”
 Dr. Newberger's expertise is in promoting harmonious interpersonal relationships.
-After analyzing your situation as a couple, he will work with you to develop a path forward to a happier, less conflicted, and more loving marriage.
-Click here to view an outline of his process.
+After analyzing your situation as a couple, he will work with you to develop a path forward to a happier, less conflicted, and more secure marriage.
+Click here to view the outline of his step-by-step process.